 Suboptimal Placement in the Warehouse

 Visibility of stocks inside the warehouse is another major challenge faced by warehouse managers.
 Associates spend a lot of time moving around, trying to locate a specific item.
-Erroneous stock placement and management inside the warehouse results in higher retrieval and picking times as well.
+Erroneous stock placement and management inside the warehouse results in higher retrieval and automated warehouse picking times as well.

 Not only does this slow down warehouse processes, but also delays shipments or leads to the dispatch of an incorrect order.
 This heavily impacts the customer experience, making them distrustful of your services.